PlanTL-GOB-ES/SciELO-Spain-Crawler/README.md

 evaluation of Spanish scientific literature in electronic format.

-The SciELO crawler downloads all publications written in Spanish from the Spanish SciELO server, which is organized using OAI-PMH services, maintained by the ISCIII (http://scielo.isciii.es/oai/).
-This services provides access to all metadata of each publication, which includes a link to the full text in XML.
+The SciELO crawler downloads all the publications written in Spanish from the Spanish SciELO server.
+This server is organized using OAI-PMH services, maintained by the ISCIII (http://scielo.isciii.es/oai/), and it provides access to all the metadata of each publication, which includes a link to the full text in XML.
 The crawler also fixes the encoding and creates a new XML file with all sentences splitted.